gdiminin/HaSAPPy/docs/Tutorials/XistScreening_analysis.md

-# Time for a real case: Identify candidates involved in X chromosome inactivation
+# Time for a real case: Using HaSAPPy for analysing a screen for identifying candidates involved in X chromosome inactivation

-In this tutorial, we are going to perform an anlysis with HaSAPPy software on true datasets derived from an haploid screening in ESCs to identify new modulators of X chromosome inactivation.
-For the details of the screening refer to Monfort et al. 2015 (https://www.ncbi.nlm.nih.gov/pubmed/26190100)
+In this tutorial, we are going to perform an anlysis with HaSAPPy software of a published datasets from a haploid embryonic stem cell screen to identify modulators of X chromosome inactivation.
+For the details of the screening refer to the paper ([Monfort et al., 2015](https://www.ncbi.nlm.nih.gov/pubmed/26190100)).

 ## Prerequisites
 1. Installation of HaSAPPy package